jvermwo/Cermati-SDET-Assignment/README.md

 3. Validation the API HTML responce to search title page ang nav bar
 5. Verifying tiltle as <title> MacBook in Computers/Tablets &amp; Networking for sale | eBay</title>

+Steps to get the API:-
+1.While doing the final click -> Inspect->Network
+2.Copy the curl
+3.Post it in Postman for Responce Manual Testing

 Curl to be verified : -